odinuv/web/en/apv/walkthrough/database/index.md

 There is a compound key on the columns `first_name`, `last_name`, `nickname` defined on the `persons` table (`UNIQUE (first_name, last_name, nickname)`).
-This guarantees that the combination of first name, last name and nickname of a person is unique (in your database that is).
+This guarantees that the combination of the first name, last name and nickname of a person is unique (in your database that is).
 However the combination of `first_name` and `last_name` is **not guaranteed** to be unique and therefore the query **may** update more than one person and therefore it is **wrong**.
 There are two correct options: